sample from the novel „Beinahe Alaska“, published 2020 by mare, Hamburg

 ‘Once everyone was in, they were told to crawl to the stern.
 Then the rigging was loosened on that side.
 The boat slipped down a little so it hung off the hull at an angle.
 See, like this.
 Then the passengers had to crawl to the other end, the rigging was loosened there, and the boat dropped on that side.
 They kept doing this, back and forth, back and forth, and so the lifeboat eventually made it down to the water.
 A Polish guy told me, Tomek.
 He was actually there.
 The pensioners, he said, were suddenly all very agile.’

 I had to grin.
-Herr Mücke was just like me: bash your own peer-group.
+Herr Mücke was just like me: always scolding your own peer group.

 I looked out the window and let my eyes wander across the heaving, dark grey mass of water.

-White sage, they had said.
+White sage, they had told me.
 I should burn white sage, that would make my dreams stop.
-So I bought a few cones in the eso-shop on Heinrichplatz and at some point stood in my parents’ living room, wafting smoke into all corners.
+So I bought a few herb cones in the eso shop on Heinrichplatz and at some point I stood in my parents’ living room, wafting smoke into all corners.
 I hadn’t set foot in the building for years, but I had dreamt about my parents and grandparents several times in the previous weeks.
-The house had been sold years ago; now it stood empty, and the new owner wanted to tear it down.
+The house had been sold years ago; it now stood empty, and the new owner wanted to tear it down.
 I wandered through the rooms, which seemed curiously small to me.
 In the cellar, everything was covered in white fluff, as if it had snowed.
-Mould grew on the stairs, the window sill, the crumbling shelves, super-fine white strands that trembled when hit by a breeze.
-Every now and then I felt a cool draft scurry through the rooms and corridors, as if it was trying to chase away the memories, but they resisted, they wanted to stay, only there was nothing they could attach themselves to.
+Mould grew on the stairs, the window sill, the crumbling shelves, super-fine white hair that trembled when hit by a breeze.
+Every now and then I felt a cool draft scurry through the rooms and corridors, as if it was trying to chase away the memories, but they resisted, they wanted to stay, only there was nothing they could hold on to.
 No furniture, no people, not even a trash bag left behind.
 In the bedroom, I got the feeling that someone was standing behind me.
 I turned.
 Nothing.
 I moved on, into other rooms, wafted smoke.
-Cars went past outside, human voices approached, moved on.
+Cars went past outside, human voices came near, went away.
 A dead bird lay on the stone floor in the laundry room.
 I think it was a sparrow.

 He folded his napkin, placed it next to his plate and wiped a few crumbs off the table with his hand.
 ‘Now, now, don’t look so worried.
 The sea is still calm.
 The wind is blowing our way.
 Perhaps we will even get across the pond faster if it keeps blowing this way.’